Innovative facade paint | Revolutionary cooling paint: When buildings sweat to save energy – Image: Xpert.Digital

 Innovative facade technology combines three cooling mechanisms in one material

-A breakthrough in building cooling could fundamentally change the way we deal with urban heat.
-Researchers at Nanyang Technological University in Singapore have developed an innovative facade color that not only cools individual buildings, but also has positive effects on the entire urban environment.
-This groundbreaking technology combines three physical cooling mechanisms in a single material and achieves energy savings of up to 40 percent.
+A breakthrough in building cooling could fundamentally change how we deal with urban heat.
+Researchers at Nanyang Technological University in Singapore have developed an innovative facade paint that not only cools individual buildings but also has a positive impact on the entire urban environment.
+This groundbreaking technology combines three physical cooling mechanisms in a single material, achieving energy savings of up to 40 percent.

 Suitable for: